“Children are like wet cement whatever falls on them makes an impression.” Haim Ginott

-Like watching a movie on a screen we can view our lives in fast forward to discover that the vacation was short-lived and not as exciting or interesting as we had perceived it would be.
-The money could not buy the person we desired to marry, health that we yearned for nor the life we envisioned.
-The friends that manifested were quick to desert us when we were in need of a real friend and were only happy to enjoy spirited days of jokes and parties.
+Like watching a movie on a screen, we can view our lives in fast forward to discover that the vacation was short-lived and not as exciting or interesting as we had perceived it would be.
+The money could not buy the person we desired to marry, health that we yearned for, nor the life we envisioned.
+The friends that manifested were quick to desert us when we needed a genuine friend and were only happy to enjoy spirited days of jokes and parties.
 Fame is truthfully as fleeting as the passing day or night.
 There are always new heroes and idols to follow.
-I wonder at those left behind because after you have been considered immortal how does one return to mortality.
+I wonder at those left behind because after I have considered you immortal, how does one return to mortality.

 A lesson that was tossed in the garbage

 Some of us are never even aware of the mistakes we have made in losing or ditching these people.
 Perhaps family members anger us to the point of our desire to run away.
-The will to receive understanding from every encounter with others, whether it is good or bad will not happen.
-In the process, we lost possibly a genuine love and a huge lesson that was tossed in the garbage.
+The will to receive understanding from every encounter with others, whether it is good or bad, will not happen.
+We lost possibly a genuine love and a huge lesson that was tossed in the garbage.

 In my own life, I have learned that losing your temper and hurting others emotionally and physically causes deep scars and memories you would prefer to whitewash.
 I questioned the lesson until one day I discovered it helped me to gain a greater understanding of tolerance and patience with others.
 It taught me the fragility of children caught in these nightmares with no alternatives but to endure.

 This is the crossroad between picking what will elevate you or what will bring your downfall.
-If we don’t pay attention we likely will make a poor decision.
-Experiencing sickness as a child makes us appreciate good health as well as the gentle care of our bodies.
+If we don’t pay attention, we likely will make a poor decision.
+Experiencing sickness as a child makes us appreciate good health and the gentle care of our bodies.
 Understanding people living in poverty sends us a message of support and compassion for others.
-When a person lacks the simple items of life they yearn for what so many others take for granted.
+When a person lacks the simple items of life, they yearn for what so many others take for granted.

 Coming to terms with difficulty requires reflection

-Those who lose loved ones experience such a rupture within their lives that it can become difficult to move forward with their lives.
-Others who never had the family life due to one circumstance or another are left unfulfilled and dissatisfied in their functioning.
+Those who lose loved one’s experience such a rupture within their lives that it can become difficult to move forward with their lives.
+Others who never had the family life because of one circumstance or another are left unfulfilled and dissatisfied in their functioning.
 Coming to terms with any difficult happening requires mounds of reflection and discernment regarding what we can and cannot change.

-Kids are similar to dogs in their unconditional love.
+Kids are like dogs in their unconditional love.
 They love most everyone and they forgive most anything.
 A child beaten daily will forgive the beater.
 I don’t know if we could find one adult who would do the same for another adult.

-Most people have no idea the sadness they cause
+Most people do not know the sadness they cause

-People who go to extremes to provide a happy occasion are left with ungrateful attendees and a heartache of questions about what went wrong and why.
-Likely they only wanted everyone to enjoy the day but sometimes others enjoy bringing negativity to the occasion.
-I believe most people have no idea the sadness and ruin they cause and don’t do it on purpose.
+It leaves people who go to extremes to provide a joyous occasion with ungrateful attendees and a heartache of questions about what went wrong and why.
+Likely they only wanted everyone to enjoy the day, but sometimes others enjoy bringing negativity to the occasion.
+I believe most people do not know the sadness and ruin they cause and don’t do it on purpose.

-If we can see a pattern then perhaps it is time to stop even our own self-pity and begin thinking about the damage we do to each other and to our children who are the most innocent victims.
-At times we are so intolerant of each other that we must jeopardize the good times because of our hidden negative agendas.
+If we can see a pattern, then perhaps it is time to stop even our own self-pity and begin thinking about the damage we do to each other and to our children who are the most innocent victims.
+We are so intolerant of each other that we must jeopardize the good times because of our hidden negative agendas.
 We all have our secret aches and pains, defeats and victories.
-If we want family and love to be brought to the forefront of our lives again then perhaps it is time to let go of the me attitude and embrace the idea of mindfulness of others.
+If we want family and love to be brought to the forefront of our lives again, then perhaps it is time to let go of the me attitude and embrace the idea of mindfulness of others.